 The latest United Mile Play promotion has been released, whereby you can earn bonus miles for completing a minimum number of trips.
 These offers are targeted and likely vary significantly.
-Last year, I had one incredibly generous offer (I needed to book 3 trips of $250 or more to earn 23,000 bonus miles).
-This time around, my offer is much less generous; hopefully yours is better.
-See the key tip under “Quick Thoughts” for how to make sure you maximize this promo.
+A couple of years ago, Nick had one incredibly generous offer (he needed to book 3 trips of $250 or more to earn 23,000 bonus miles).

 - Must register prior to booking